fabio-marini/MediatR.Extensions.Abstractions/README.md

 - [ResponseProcessorBase][4]: implements `IRequestPostProcessor<TRequest, TResponse>` and takes an `ICommand<TResponse>`

 There are three steps to build an extension:
-1. create a generic command by implementing [ICommand&lt;TMessage&gt;][0]
+1. create a generic command by implementing [ICommand&lt;TMessage&gt;][0] - `TMessage` is a MediatR request or response
-2. extend one or more of the base classes described above and provide constructors to inject your command
+2. extend the base classes described above and provide constructors to inject the command created above
 3. if the command requires options, create an option class and inject it in the command constructor

 An example is included with the tests project: